ssmiller25/k8s-intro/k8s-intro-dev.md

 [https://12factor.net/](https://12factor.net/)

 <aside class="notes">
-  One of the keys to understaing Microservice architecture...and k8s overall
+  One of the keys to understanding Microservice architecture...and k8s overall
   #3: Store configs in environment
   #6: Stateless processes
   #9: Disposability